 Springville is a very small village located in the state of New York.
 With a population of 4,339 people and two constituent neighborhoods, Springville is the 361st largest community in New York.
-Springville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Springville was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Springville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Springville are a mix of both white- and blue-collar jobs.
-Overall, Springville is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Springville who work in office and administrative support (11.73%), teaching (9.96%), and management occupations (9.18%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Springville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Springville is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Springville who work in office and administrative support (10.27%), healthcare (8.98%), and management occupations (8.98%).

 Springville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Springville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Springville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Springville include Irish, Polish, English, and Italian.
+The greatest number of Springville residents report their race to be White, followed by Native American.
+Important ancestries of people in Springville include Irish, English, Polish, and Italian.

 The most common language spoken in Springville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.